-Using what I had learned proved to be difficult at times.
-Old habits die hard stood true for me.
+Using what I learned proved to be difficult at times.
+Old habits die hard.
 I would estimate on race day I was able to effectively use a balanced running approach on much of the ascents, but struggled to efficiently descend at least half of the time.
-I believe this hurt me in the latter portions of the race because running inefficiently down the mountains beat your quads up more heavily.
+I believe this hurt me in the latter portions of the race because running inefficiently down the mountains beats your quads up more heavily.
 The important thing for me was that I came away from this experience with the knowledge of how to run more balanced and attack descents efficiently.
-Now I can practice the approach and hopefully improve my down hill running.
+Now I can practice the approach and hopefully improve my downhill running.

-I planned to go out conservatively at the start.
-I did this mainly because it was my first hundred, and because I believed I was more susceptible to “wrecking” my quads early as some of the more experienced, and more talented mountain runners.
-During the first 3.5 five miles of steep climbing I focused only maintaining a comfortable heart rate.
+I planned to start conservatively, mainly because this was my first hundred and I believed I was more susceptible to wrecking my quads earlier than some of the more experienced and talented mountain runners.
+During the first 3.5 miles of steep climbing, I focused only maintaining a comfortable heart rate.
 I believe I was in around 20th place when I reached the top.
-It was a strange year for WS100 as it rained for about the first 40 miles, and the high country took on 30 mph gusts of wind.
+It was a strange year for WS100, as it rained for about the first 40 miles, and the high country saw 30 mph gusts of wind.
 A race that is notorious for its scorching temperatures in the canyons was replaced by a frigid and soggy first half, and a pleasantly warm and sunny second half.
-Those who handled the cold, wind, and rain at the start ran some impressive times!
+Those who handled the cold, wind, and rain at the start well ran some impressive times!

 When I was about a mile from Forest Hill I began to feel really good.
 I was able to run into the aid station at a pretty good clip and pick up my pacer Gary Gellin for the remainder of the race.
 Gary did a great job motivating me.
-I strongly believe I would have added at least 10-15 minutes to my time had he not been with me.
-We went through the next section, Cal.
-Loop to Rucky Chucky ( miles 62-78) at a steady clip of under 10 minute miles.
-It was in this section that I took my third, and hardest fall (other two were relatively gentle falls).
+Had he not been with me, I would have added at least 10-15 minutes to my time.
+We went through the next section, Cal Loop to Rucky Chucky (miles 62-78) at a steady clip of under 10-minute miles.
+It was in this section that I took my third, and hardest fall (other two were relatively gentle).
 I got cut up pretty good on my knees and right elbow, but was able to get up and keep moving without losing much time.
-It was in this section were I began to notice my form suffering on the descents.
-Gary would run behind me and encourage me to stay aware when he noticed my form really begin to slip.
+It was in this section where I began to notice my form suffering on the descents.
+Gary would run behind me and encourage me to stay aware when he noticed my form begin to slip.

 After the river crossing at Rucky Chucky we plotted along at a good pace, but decided to hike the steeper climbs in order to conserve energy for the flat and downhill sections.
-When I got to mile 80 I convinced myself to break the remainder of the course into four 5 mile sections.
+When I got to mile 80 I decided to break the remainder of the course into four 5 mile sections.
 I thought this would be a good way to stay positive and not think too far ahead.
-At mile 85 my pace began to suffer despite Gary's best effort to keep my moving.
+At mile 85 my pace began to suffer despite Gary's best efforts to keep me moving.
 We were close to other runners, so Gary was frequent in his encouragement to maintain pace.
-At mile 88 I took in some caffeine.
-With the sun going down and the race nearing an end I didn't have to worry much about dehydration from too much caffeine use.
-In about five minutes my energy levels spiked.
-I entered what was probably my most aggressive section of the course.
+At mile 88, I took in some caffeine.
+With the sun going down and the race nearing its end I didn't have to worry about dehydration from too much caffeine use.
+In about five minutes my energy levels spiked, and I entered what was probably my most aggressive section of the course.
 From mile 88-95 Gary and I were able to pull into 12th place, with the 11th place runner not too far ahead.
 It was an interesting situation because we thought, at the time, we were in 11th and were closing on the 10th place runner.
 This certainly increased how aggressive we were during this section.
-I may have bit off a little too much a little too soon, as when we got to mile 95 mile my quads began to really become non-responsive on the descents.
-I slowed significantly resulting in my place to slip to 15th.
-I actually looked forward to the climb from miles 97-99 because my muscles desperately needed a change from descending.
+I may have bit off a little too much, too soon, as when we got to mile 95 mile my quads began to really become non-responsive on the descents.
+I slowed significantly, slipping into 15th place.
+I actually looked forward to the climb from miles 97-99 because my muscles desperately needed a change from the tired descents.
 When we reached the top of Robie Point we had only one mile of pavement and track until the finish line.

 It felt so good to be on concrete after being on the trails for so long.
-With no runner close enough to catch, and no runner close enough to run us down Gary and I steadily moved towards the finish.
-We entered the track and I crossed the finish line in a time of 16 hrs.
-53 min.
-25 sec.
+With no runner close enough to catch, and no runner close enough to run us down, Gary and I steadily moved towards the finish.
+We entered the track and I crossed the finish line in a time of 16 hrs., 53 min., 25 sec.
 It was great to be able to talk to the other runners and spectators about the race.
-I was especially excited to see Timothy Olsen, whom we had heard was way ahead of course record pace.
-He was able to win with a time of 14 hrs.
-46 min. breaking Geoff Roes previous record of 15 hrs.
-07 min.
-This also sealed the Montrial Cup Trophy Series win for him, which was a goal of his going into the race.
+I was especially excited to see Timothy Olsen, who we had heard was way ahead of course record pace.
+He was able to win with a time of 14 hrs., 46 min., breaking Geoff Roes' previous record of 15 hrs., 07 min.
+This also sealed the Montreal Cup Trophy Series win for him, which was a goal of his going into the race.

-What was learned on the WS100 trail?
+What did I learn on the WS100 trail?
 What I took away the most from WS100 was my weaknesses in descending.
-I was okay on the less technical descents, but suffered on descents that boasted really technical and rocky terrain (as made evident by the huge scabs I have on my left knee and right elbow).
-It was impressive to see some of the better technical runners attack some of the down hill portions.
+I was okay on the less technical descents but suffered on the descents that featured really technical and rocky terrain (as made evident by the huge scabs I have on my left knee and right elbow).
+It was impressive to see how the better technical runners attacked the downhill portions.
 It is definitely an aspect of training I will try to improve upon as best I can given the terrain available in Wisconsin.

 - Vespa ultra concentrate (8), junior (4)